-The below piece is written by the very prolific and wonderful author of some great blogs.
+The below piece is written by the very prolific and wonderful writer.
 Her handle being “spiritual-emergency.”
-I have several of her blogs listed on this site in the blogroll.
-They all stand as wonderful resources and are generally not updated.
-I highly recommend your perusing them if you’ve not done so already.
+I had several of her blogs listed on this site in the blogroll.
+I got permission at the time to publish this piece and these are links to sites.
+They are no longer in operation.

 This will be filed among this blog’s list of recovery stories for future reference.